wavemotion-dave/StellaDS/README.md

 -----------------------
 StellaDS Phoenix-Edition is Copyright (c) 2020-2022 Dave Bernazzani (wavemotion-dave)

-As long as there is no commercial use (i.e. no profit is made), copying and distribution of this emulator, it's source code and associated readme files, with or without modification,  are permitted in any medium without royalty provided this copyright notice is used and wavemotion-dave (Phoenix-Edition), Alekmaul (original port) and the Stella Team are thanked profusely.
+As long as there is no commercial use (i.e. no profit is made), copying and distribution of this emulator, its source code and associated readme files, with or without modification,  are permitted in any medium without royalty provided this copyright notice is used and wavemotion-dave (Phoenix-Edition), Alekmaul (original port) and the Stella Team are thanked profusely.

 The StellaDS emulator is offered as-is, without any warranty.